MingWood/moonwater-monitor/README.md

 - hosted version of grafana online which can create nice UI visualizations from the prometheus data

 ________________________________________________
-### Code Setup
+### Getting Started Guide
+0. Clone or copy this code into a directory on your Raspberry Pi

-1. Create a python environment on your Raspberry Pi (https://learn.adafruit.com/python-virtual-environment-usage-on-raspberry-pi/basic-venv-usage)
+1. Create a python environment (https://learn.adafruit.com/python-virtual-environment-usage-on-raspberry-pi/basic-venv-usage)

 2. Activate environment and install dependencies `pip install -r requirements.txt`

 3. Execute individual connector python modules to make sure your sensors are working correctly.
     - Run `python tds_meter.py` to read live TDS values for example.
+If hooked up properly you should see readings here.

 4. Run the flask server to capture sensor readings from GPIO for export
     - `python server.py ./configs/ExampleSingleTDSSensor.yaml`